In Search of America

 Works

-Plus vintage books and letter.
+Plus vintage books and a letter.

 Dimensions